hlc1209/20-21615-T/README.md

   - The number of records: 35134.
   - Data come from usc-melady.github.io/COVID-19-Tweet-Analysis/misinfo.html, accessed in May.
   - Reference: Sharma, Karishma, et al. "Coronavirus on social media: Analyzing misinformation in Twitter conversations."   arXiv preprint arXiv:2003.12309 (2020).

+# Acknowledgement
+- We thank Tianqi, Wenshuo, Jianni, Xiaofeng, and Hanlong for rumor data collection and labeling.

 # The MIT License (MIT)